 “No trick.”
 Doil’s relief was heavy on his voice.
 He sounded a little unsteady.
 “I can’t believe I actually found you.
 The odds against…”

-“No need to tell me twice,” Kiluron declared, and he followed Doil back down the tunnel, quiet to not give away the size of the lump in his throat at Doil’s miraculous rescue.
+“No need to tell me twice,” Kiluron declared, and he followed Doil back down the tunnel, keeping quiet so as to not give away the size of the lump in his throat at Doil’s miraculous rescue.

 Five days later, Kiluron reclined in his rooms, stretching from the day’s exertions.
 It had been immensely satisfying to put the last of the brigands to rot in Merolate’s dungeons; he had convinced Vere to allow him to ride out with a company of guardsmen and round them up.
 He had written Fetrina as much, and promised her that their next picnic would be a little less adventurous.
 Every time he thought of her, his lower earlobe burned from her brief kiss, and he only hoped she wouldn’t decide that seeing him again could be inviting a similar disaster.
 It certainly seemed that every time he attempted to advance their courtship, his plans went terribly awry.
 First there had been a poisoning, then he’d had to leave her to go see a guy burst into flames, and now they had been captured by brigands and spent at least a day crawling through pitch black caves.
-Still, he’d sent her flowers afterwards, so hopefully that would make up for it, or at least convince her to give him another chance.
+Still, he’d sent her flowers.

 “I would have gotten out, you know,” he remarked to Doil, who was reading in his accustomed chair.
 “I was moving in the right direction.”